 - moved to one of the most expensive states in the country

 - became entrepreneurs

 - went to night school to learn how to do taxes because an accountant was too expensive

 - lost money (and a “friend”) through a poor investment

 …among other fond memories.
 But through it all, they learned lots, made their comebacks, and ensured that success was not just limited to their generation by passing on their knowledge.

 Credentials: Graduated from the School of Hard Knocks with a PhD .
 They started life well off, and then war snatched it all away.
 They lived like the Joneses when they got here, but have since learned how to live it more happily their own way.

-Mama & Papa Chang are part of an awkward sandwich generation made complicated by an intersection between traditional Asian and modern American cultures.
+Mama Chang and her husband are part of an awkward sandwich generation made complicated by an intersection between traditional Asian and modern American cultures.

-On one hand, they have an American-born Little Chang to raise, and are trying to strike a balance between not spoiling him yet also not letting him fall behind his peers.
+On one hand, they have American-born Little & Littler Changs to raise, and are trying to strike a balance between not spoiling them yet also not letting them fall behind their peers.

 On the other hand, Mama & Papa Chang are trying to forge a strong foundation for their growing family while remaining responsible to their own parents, who did just the same for them in their childhood.